spacemonkeydelivers/riscv_security_contest_project/README.md

 **3. How to work with timer**
     3.1.
 On reset timer is not started
     3.2.
 Any write to the timer address space sets the timer threshold to the written value and starts the timer
     3.3.
 Writing 0 to the timer address space stops the timer
     3.4.
 Any read to the timer address space resets the current timer value
     **TODO: add test for working with timer and test CPU's IRQ**

+# Zephyr builds and OVP/RTL models

+Please refer to our [wiki](https://git.yggdrasill.ga/riscv_softcore_security_contest/riscv_core/wikis/home) for information regarding build zephyr and a subsequent OVP/RTL boot procedures.